dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 nohup java -Xms256m -Xmx2048m -jar $KVHOME/lib/kvstore.jar xrstart -config $KVXRS/json.config  > $KVXRS/nohup.out &
 sleep 5
 ```
-2- Set Local Region Name and Create Remote Regions
+2- Set Local Region Name and Create Remote Regions by executing the following command in each cluster
 ```
 kv_admin load -file ${KVSTORE}.kvs
 ```

 ## Create Multi-Region Tables -

 You must create an MR Table on each KVStore in the connected graph, and specify the list of regions that the table should span.
-For the use case under discussion, you must create the users table as an MR Table at both the regions, in any order.
+For this first example, you must create the users table as an **MR Table at both the regions**, in any order.

 ````
 CREATE TABLE Users(uid INTEGER, person JSON,PRIMARY KEY(uid))  IN REGIONS CO , FR;